-Entrance portals to the church received rather modest forms with profiled and slender jambs.
+Entrance portals to the church received rather modest forms with moulded and slender jambs.
 The southern portal was placed on a high, two-level pedestal, and its stepped jambs were equipped with heads with floral decorations.
-The northern portal was also made of stepped and profiled jambs, but without the heads.
-Both were placed inside high porches covered with cross vaults, accessible through pointed openings with profiled jambs.
+The northern portal was also made of stepped and moulded jambs, but without the heads.
+Both were placed inside high porches covered with cross vaults, accessible through pointed openings with moulded jambs.
 Only the saddle portal stood out from the northern aisle to the sacristy, topped with a truncated trefoil, with floral decoration on the lintel and with sheet-metal doors.
 Also in the sacristy richer sculptural decor was used, placing a set of corbels and bosses with figural and symbolic representations.
 The bosses include the coat of arms of the Nysa and episcopal principality, the figure of a kneeling angel, a human head and a leafy mask.
 The corbles received the shapes of human and animal masks, as well as the head of the queen or the bust of a bearded man.
 Similar sculptural decorations were also used in some side chapels.

 Originally, the windows contained multi-colored stained glass, letting in the interior multi-colored light, which intersected with the coloring of the walls and pillars of the church.
 There, pillars with cinnabar surfaces of non-plastered bricks separated by white joints and strongly accented by white and yellow stripes of stones, further intensified color phenomena.